Stencyl/stencylpedia/chapter-b/scene-designer.md

 To select **multiple objects**, create a box around the objects you want to select by clicking the background and dragging, or CTRL + Click every object you want to select.

 Once an item is selected, you can move it or change the layer it's on.
 To move an item or number of selected items, click and drag it/them.
-To change the layer items are on, right click them and click one of the send or bring items.
+To change what layer the items are on, right click them and click one of the send or bring items (arrows in the Layers pane in the bottom right section).

 ## Adding Tiles
 1. Select a Tile (or several!) from the Palette.
 2. Click and drag around the main area to place them.

-> **Note:** To remove a tile that is already placed in the scene click on that tile and press the " backspace " key.
+> **Note:** To remove a tile that is already placed in the scene click on that tile and press the "**backspace**" key.

 > **Tip:** To select multiple tiles at once, click and drag to draw a box around the tiles you want to select.
 Selected tiles are indicated by a box with a yellow border.